How does the Northwestern Media Art Grant System (MAG) relate to Studio 22?

 Other Studio 22 Support: The Bindley Grant

-At $7,500, the Bindley is the largest grant we give out annually.
+At $7,500, the Bindley is the largest grant we give out annually, and in recent years has been broken into two $4,000 grants to give even more opportunities to student filmmakers.
 The Bindley family generously donates the grant money each year.
 William Bindley graduated from Northwestern and is now a film writer, producer, and director in Hollywood.
 He has worked for major studios including Warner Bros, HBO and MGM.
-Since the Bindley is such a large grant, it is typically given to longer, more complicated scripts, and is considered very prestigious.
-Students pitch for the grant during fall quarter, and the film is shot during winter quarter.
+The Bindley is typically given to longer, more complicated scripts, and is considered very prestigious.
+Students pitch for the grants during fall quarter, and the films a shot during winter quarter.